mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-01/README.md

 > Description: Test the previous implementation's performance.

-In order to test the preformance of task5, I have created a bash script with the folowing usage:
+In order to test the performance of task5, I have created a bash script with the following usage:

 > Usage: ./test_time.sh number_of_tests array_size load_factor